 Block Erase is the secondary erasure method for SSDs, which "electrically" erases each block by using internal SSD functions.
 After successful implementation of the block erase command, the method applies binary 1s across all the user-addressable locations on the storage media and then repeats Block Erase.

-NIST Purge also specifies use of Cryptographic Erase command to sanitize ATA hard drives and SSDs that support encryption.
-Cryptographic Erase can be optionally accompanied with single-pass Overwrite, Secure Erase or Clear techniques, based on the media support.
+NIST Purge also specifies the use of the Cryptographic Erase command to sanitize ATA hard drives and SSDs that support encryption.
+Cryptographic Erase can be optionally accompanied by a single-pass Overwrite, Secure Erase, or Clear techniques, based on the media support.

 Key Considerations for NIST Clear and Purge Methods

 It is important to verify the efficacy of Clear and Purge techniques.
-For instance, for the 3 pass ATA sanitize overwrite procedure with invert pattern, the verification process would simply look for the original pattern.
+For instance, for the 3-pass ATA sanitize overwrite procedure with the invert pattern, the verification process would simply look for the original pattern.

-Storage device configuration such as Host Protected Area (HPA), Device Configuration Overlay (DCO), or Accessible Max Address may hinder the ability to access the entire addressable area of the storage media.
+Storage device configurations such as Host Protected Area (HPA), Device Configuration Overlay (DCO), or Accessible Mac Address may hinder the ability to access the entire addressable area of the storage media.
 Therefore, these should be reset before implementing the sanitization technique.

 Verify and ascertain successful completion of Cryptographic Erase before implementing additional sanitization techniques such as Clear or Purge.
 This is because not all implementations of media encryption are suitable for Cryptographic Erase as a Purge mechanism.